dk14/wolfram-mega/README.md

 The approach is not limited to contracts which require oracles: finding a counterparty for a cryptogrphic betting can be facilitated too.
 Alice picks a number (sends encrypted number to blockchain) and asks Bob if Bob can guess it.
 If Bob guesses right - it gets Alice's deposit, otherwise looses its own.
 Rewind...they have to find one another on some sort of tinder first.
 This could be standardized in our protocol.

-Securitization.
+Securitization of malleability reports.
 Since PoW is done on reports, reports themselves can be "securitized" (become tradable) by publishing them (ideally zipped rather hashed) on Bitcoin blockchain using 'OP_RETURN' akin to inscriptions.
-Unlike with inscriptions, there is no need to "issue NFT asset", since value of a given report can be estimated evaluated based on its PoW-difficulty * importance, so it can be fungible (just put n satoshis to the output).
+Unlike with inscriptions, there is no need to "issue NFT asset", since value of a given report can be evaluated based on its PoW-difficulty * importance, so it can be fungible (just put n satoshis to the output).
 This would serve as a persitent database of most important reports.

 --------